CelsiusNetwork/celsius-js-sdk/docs/omnibus-treasury.md

 ### Security

-1. Partners receive a **partner-token** from Celsius Network that will be used to authenticate that partner on Celsius API.
+1. Partners receive a **partner-token** from Celsius that will be used to authenticate that partner on Celsius API.
-2. Partner shows instructions to his users in their app, prompting them to generate API keys from the Celsius Network application and paste them to the partner application.
-Users must open a Celsius Network account with the official Celsius app and pass KYC to be able to generate API keys.
+2. Partner shows instructions to his users in their app, prompting them to generate API keys from the Celsius application and paste them to the partner application.
+Users must open a Celsius account with the official Celsius app and pass KYC to be able to generate API keys.
 3. Partner uses the user-generated API key to authenticate users on Celsius API and use Celsius features on their behalf.
-4. Responses sent back from the Celsius API will be signed using Celsius Network's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.
+4. Responses sent back from the Celsius API will be signed using Celsius's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.

 ### Initializing the SDK